Step 4: Full View

 Should Engineer A actively advocate for state board certification rule modification and restoration of training funds as part of fulfilling the ethical obligation arising from this case, or is such advocacy beyond the scope of individual duty once the immediate refusal and expert referral have been completed?

-Formally Document Mismatch and Advocate for Reform Board's choice Formally document the role-competence mismatch in writing to supervisory authority, communicate that the training fund decision is a direct causal factor, and actively advocate, through appropriate professional channels, for state board certification rule modifications that would prevent civilian engineers from being assigned military regulatory certification responsibilities outside their competence.
+O1 Formally document the role-competence mismatch in writing to supervisory authority, communicate that the training fund decision is a direct causal factor, and actively advocate, through appropriate professional channels, for state board certification rule modifications that would prevent civilian engineers from being assigned military regulatory certification responsibilities outside their competence.
+Board's choice

 Competing obligations include: (1) the state board certification rule advocacy and compliance obligation, which, drawing on BER 94-8's encouragement, suggests Engineer A should formally advocate for rule modifications that would prevent civilian engineers from being placed in roles requiring military regulatory certifications outside their competence; (2) the public welfare paramount principle, which extends beyond the immediate refusal to systemic prevention of future harm if the structural mismatch is foreseeable to recur; and (3) the post-refusal escalation obligation, which requires Engineer A to formally communicate how the training fund decision causally contributed to the gap, an act that itself constitutes a form of institutional advocacy.